yaodongyu/TRADES/README.md

 ### Results in the Unrestricted Adversarial Examples Challenge

+In response to the Unrestricted Adversarial Examples Challenge, we implement TRADES (with extra spatial-transformation-invariant considerations) on bird-or-bicycle dataset.

 All percentages above correspond to the model's accuracy at 80% coverage.

 | Defense               | Submitted by  | Clean data | Common corruptions | Spatial grid attack | SPSA attack | Boundary attack |  Submission Date |